dlebech/stable-diffusion-2-xl-streamlit/README.md

 - Inpainting (v2.0)
 - Negative prompt input for all methods.

-Uses the "base" (512px) model in most cases.
+Uses the 768px model if possible.
+Can be changed to the base (512px) by changing the hardcoded model_id.

 ## Requirements